alimness/sabbath-school-resources/src/en/aij/2025-01-bg/introduction.md

-### Creation

-God created our wonderful world in seven days.
+Discover how God created our wonderful world in seven days.